 Second, this fun-and-games thing they have going on is a joke.
 Notice on their website how everything in the career section is essentially all cutesy, witty little quips about slides, bbqs, etc. Really?
 Grow up.
 Honestly, this company seems like it fits the "cutesy, 22 year old, bubbly, naive, fresh-out-of-college-type" just right.
 Even that sort of person should use this place as a stepping stone and nothing more.
 Go and read employee reviews on this pace and you'll see what I mean.
 If you are a mature adult look elsewhere for a job.
 I couldn't care less about a slide, office olympics, etc. The amount of emphasis the website puts on this sort of thing is downright immature.

 I found an employer for GROWN adults that pays way more than this company was willing to pay, and the benefits are just as good.
 Yea, they may not have a slide, but I'm work, not a playground after all.

-I applied through an employee referral and the process took 5 days – interviewed at Snagajob in May 2009.
+I applied through an employee referral.
+The process took 5 days – interviewed at Snagajob (Richmond, VA) in May 2009.